nutechsoftware/ser2sock/README.md

 ======================================================

 1. Follow basic installation instructions above.
-2. Make an additional copy of the /etc/init.d/ser2sock scrip for each serial port you wish to use but use a unique filename such as /etc/init.d/ser2sock.1 , ser2sock.2 , etc.
+2. Make an additional copy of the /etc/init.d/ser2sock script for each serial port you wish to use but use a unique filename such as /etc/init.d/ser2sock.1 , ser2sock.2 , etc.
 3. Edit each file and change the "Provides:" line to use the same name that you